pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "HoldingTableValueSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class HoldingTableValueSource extends DataRecordTableValueSource<Holding> {
+export class HoldingTableValueSource extends RecordTableValueSource<Holding> {
     constructor(firstFieldIndexOffset: Integer, _holding: Holding);
     // (undocumented)
     activate(): TableGridValue[];